Greater and lesser omentum

 The omental bursa, also called the lesser sac, is located posteriorly to the stomach and the lesser omentum (which will be discussed later), and anteriorly to the pancreas and duodenum.
 The function of the omental bursa is to allow unrestricted movement of the stomach.
 The greater sac and omental bursa communicate with each other through an opening called the omental foramen (also called the foramen omentale or epiploic foramen).

-If you would like to learn about the more intrinsic details of the peritoneum and peritoneal cavity, you can use this series of anatomical resources.
+If you would like to learn about the more intrinsic details of the peritoneum and peritoneal cavity with its recesses, you can use this series of anatomical resources.

 Omenta are the fused peritoneal folds that connect the stomach and duodenum with other abdominal organs.
 There are two omenta, the greater omentum and the lesser omentum.